ktor-doc-jp/ktor-doc-jp/pages/features/locations.md

 {::options toc_levels="1..2" /}

-Ktor provides a mechanism to create routes in a typed way, for both: constructing urls and reading the parameters.
+Ktor provides a mechanism to create routes in a typed way, for both: constructing URLs and reading the parameters.

 Locations are an experimental feature.
 {: .note.experimental}